 How long does it take to enter my case and get a recommendation?

-It usually takes 2-4 minutes.
-It could take a bit longer if you don't know the age or weight of the exposed person, the name of the product, or the amount that was swallowed.
+It usually takes less than 3 minutes.
+It could take a bit longer if you don't know the age or weight of the exposed person, the name of the product, or the amount involved.

-tool is free.
+Is there a charge?Use of the webPOISONCONTROL tool is free.
 Download it to your smart phone, too.
-On your smart phone you can scan the barcode of a product that was swallowed to make it faster to determine the specific substance.
+On your smart phone you can scan the barcode of a product to make it faster to determine the specific substance.